Thailand: Military dictatorship era (1932–1975)

-On 8 December 1941, the Empire of Japan launched an invasion of Thailand, and fighting broke out shortly before Phibun ordered an armistice.
-Japan was granted free passage, and on 21 December Thailand and Japan signed a military alliance with a secret protocol, wherein the Japanese government agreed to help Thailand regain lost territories.
-The Thai government declared war on the United States and the United Kingdom.
-The Free Thai Movement was launched both in Thailand and abroad to oppose the government and Japanese occupation.
-After the war ended in 1945, Thailand signed formal agreements to end the state of war with the Allies.
-The main Allied powers had ignored Thailand's declaration of war.
+On 8 December 1941, the Japanese Empire launched an invasion of Thailand, and fierce fighting broke out in Southern Thailand before Phibun ordered an armistice and joined the Axis powers just five hours later.
+Japan was granted free passage through Thai territory, and on 21 December Thailand and Japan signed a military alliance, with a secret protocol wherein the Japanese government agreed to help Thailand gain further territories throughout southeast Asia.

+The Thai government then declared war on the United States and the United Kingdom.
+The United Kingdom, whose colony Malaya was under immediate threat from Thai forces, responded in kind, but the United States refused to declare war and ignored Thailand's declaration.
+The Free Thai Movement was launched both in Thailand and abroad to oppose the Thai government and Japanese occupation.
+After the war ended in 1945, Phibun was ousted and Thailand signed formal agreements to end the state of war with the Allies.
+In June 1946, King Ananda was found dead under mysterious circumstances, and his younger brother Bhumibol Adulyadej ascended to the throne.